tuhdo/documentations/Docs/english/elinkvm_guide.md

 #### Local computer ####

-A local computer is a computer that a user physically interact with to control a remote computer through an eLinkKVM device connected to the remote computer.
+A local computer is a computer that a user physically interact with, e.g. a laptop, to control a remote computer through an eLinkKVM device connected to the remote computer.

-#### Operating Sytems ####

-Supported operating systems for a local computer:

-- Windows 7, 8, 10.
-- Windows Server 2012.

-Supported operating systems for a remote computer:

-- Windows 7, 8, 8, 10.
-- Windows Server 2012.

 #### eLinkKVM configuration ####